Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: HAPTIC FEEDBACK

 \section{HAPTIC FEEDBACK}

-Our haptic module attempts to reduce the repulsive force generated from obstacles that the operator is attentive to.
-We implement an Attentiveness-Modulated Generalized Potential Field (AMGPF) that extends the Generalized Potential Field (GPF) method \cite{GPF_original}, which jointly considers obstacle distance and relative velocity.
-By leveraging estimated attentiveness from the AME model, the proposed framework generates more informative and user-friendly haptic feedback.
-The general impact is that less repulsion is generated when approaching an obstacle directly from the line of sight of the operator, whereas full haptic feedback is provided when the operator backs into obstacles or steers into obstacles that suddenly appear in view.
+Our haptic feedback module reduces the repulsive force generated from obstacles that the operator is attentive to, which has the effect that less repulsion is generated when approaching an obstacle directly from the line of sight of the operator, whereas full feedback is provided when the operator backs into out-of-view obstacles or steers into obstacles that suddenly appear in view.
+Our Attention-Modulated Generalized Potential Field (AMGPF) extends the Generalized Potential Field (GPF) method \cite{GPF_original}, which jointly considers obstacle distance and relative velocity.
+Following GPF, for each obstacle $o_i$, AMGPF computes reserve avoidance time: